 Also, I gave her dedicated space on top of the bookcase for nature finds that don’t fit into the jars.

-I put repurposed and (purchased) empty jars on the shelves and she fills them with things that are meaningful to her.
+I also put repurposed and (purchased) empty jars on the shelves and she fills them with things that are meaningful to her.

 Right now, the jars have sand and shells from our annual beach house trip, a marble collection that she’s adding to whenever she finds a marble, and even some dirt from our family farm in Virginia.